worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 });
 ```

 This code uses Kaboom's [`addLevel()`](https://kaboomjs.com/#addLevel) function to visually construct a level.
-This function takes two arguments: an ASCII art representation of the level, and a JSON object defining the width and height of individual blocks, as well as definitions for each of the objects used.
+This function takes two arguments: an ASCII art representation of the level, and a JSON object defining the width and height of individual blocks and providing definitions for each of the objects used.
 Let's take a closer look at each of these definitions, starting with the wall object.

 ```javascript
     "=": () => [ // wall